Scott the Woz: Reception

 Unthank positively noted Wozniak's research and detail on covered topics, opining that even episodes surpassing an hour in length still maintain a genuine and fair review.
 Nepomuceno wrote that the best episodes of Scott the Woz are those that combine his reviews, retrospectives, and skits.
 Comparing the series' 2017 review of Super Mario 3D World to its 2021 re-review, Nepomuceno said that the 2021 review does well in incorporating jokes to the more "serious" 2017 analysis – which was similar to a "formal game review".

+Scott Wozniak, at the Nintendo Switch 2 release in New York City, taking a selfie with a fan and a signed copy of Gex 3: Deep Cover Gecko.

-Wozniak received criticism for a segment in the episode "Nintendo Switch: Five Years In", in which he criticized Super Monkey Ball Banana Manias use of the Unity game engine.
+Automaton criticized Wozniak for a segment in the episode "Nintendo Switch: Five Years In", in which he criticized Super Monkey Ball Banana Manias use of the Unity game engine.
 He had repeated a common prejudice that the Unity Engine, due to its cheaper features and engine limitations, had caused worse gameplay.
 However, game developers expressed frustration from this, saying the negative impression is detrimental to indie Unity developers.
 Scott apologized and said that this was a "dumb line" as an excuse for his discomfort with the game, and that he would do more research in the future.

-His YouTube channel Scott The Woz has amassed over 2 million subscribers as of July 2025, and its popularity has been noted by writers.
+His YouTube channel Scott The Woz has amassed over 2 million subscribers as of December 2025, and its popularity has been noted by writers.
 John Connor Coulston, writing for PopCulture.com, described the fanbase as a "huge online following", and attributed the series' popularity to its "comedic-yet-earnest" style produced in a unique homemade manner.
 Schmid described the show's style as "simple", though with much effort put into "tiny side gags", and praised the series' lack of sponsorships.

+Other media

+Wozniak also hosts a second YouTube channel, Scott's Stash, where he covers gaming topics in a more casual conversation format.
+In 2021, Wozniak had a cameo in the film Hero Mode.
+In September 2024, Wozniak bought an old iPhone from eBay, which had the contact, name, and number of American actor Jason Momoa.
+Wozniak has also collaborated with American YouTuber James Rolfe for his series Angry Video Game Nerd.